logicly-au/docs.omsss.online/doc/pmhc-outcome-measures.rst

 be used free of charge to PHNs and their Provider Organisations when the data is being reported to the PMHC MDS:

-* PC1 - Parent Report Measure for Children aged 4-10, Baseline version
+* PC1 - Parent Report Measure for Children aged 4-10, Baseline Australian version
-* PC2 - Parent Report Measure for Children and Adolescents aged 4-10, Follow up version
+* PC2 - Parent Report Measure for Children and Adolescents aged 4-10, Follow up Australian version
-* PY1 - Parent Report Measure for Youth aged 11-17, Baseline version
+* PY1 - Parent Report Measure for Youth aged 11-17, Baseline Australian version
-* PY2 - Parent Report Measure for Youth aged 11-17, Follow up version
+* PY2 - Parent Report Measure for Youth aged 11-17, Follow up Australian version
-* YR1 - Youth self report measure (11-17), Baseline version, and
+* YR1 - Youth self report measure (11-17), Baseline Australian version, and
-* YR2 - Youth self report measure (11-17), Follow up version
+* YR2 - Youth self report measure (11-17), Follow up Australian version